clemsonacm/website/README.md

 I still haven't picked a colour scheme so right now it uses fairly standard terminal colours.

-I'm probably going to look into [Hugo](https://github.com/spf13/hugo) because Go is cool.
+I'm probably going to look into [Hugo](https://github.com/spf13/hugo) since it seems to be the newfangled static site generator.
 Otherwise, I'll just put this in a Jekyll workspace I have ready.

 Design Goals